top of page

 Rural Estate Management

-Specialist, technical and practical knowledge to advise clients on land ownership, occupation and farming arrangements both in drawing up appropriate agreements, licences and tenancies and advising on landlord and tenant matters under the Agricultural Holdings Act 1986 and the Agricultural Tenancies Act 1995 for farm business tenancies.
+Specialist, technical and practical knowledge has been accumulated to advise clients on land ownership, occupational and farming arrangements both in drawing up appropriate agreements, licences and tenancies and advising on landlord and tenant matters under the Agricultural Holdings Act 1986 and the Agricultural Tenancies Act 1995 for farm business tenancies.

 Robert Rhys MRICS FAAV